-1 Partici pants were censored as cases at their first event (first ever hospitalisation with IHD).
-Otherwise 2 they w vere censored when they died at or out of hospital, when they were classified as emigrated and 3 could no longer be followed in the registers, and otherwise at the end of the follow-up.
-Information 4 on dat e of death or classification as emigrated was retrieved from the Central Person Registry.
-5 Assess ment of occupational physical activity 6 OPA w as assessed by a single question, based on the Saltin and Grimby question (29).
-Classification is 7 shown in parenthesis: 8 To whi ich of the following groups do you belong at your workplace - outside or at home: 9 a.
-Mainly sedentary: desk work, assemble small parts and the like (sedentary) 10 b.
-Work involving some walking but no carrying heavy items: light industrial work, non- 11 sedentary office work, inspection, kitchen work, housework, teaching and the like (light) 12 с.
-Mainly walking, work involving climbing stairs and some lifting: mail delivery, construction 13 work, move heavy furniture and the like (moderate, some lifting) 14 d.
-Physically demanding work with heavy lifting: excavation work, forestry, concrete work, and 15 the like (strenuous, heavy lifting)
+High occupational physical activity was assessed by a single question, based on the Saltin and Grimby question.29 Classification is shown in parenthesis:

+To which of the following groups do you belong at your workplace outside or at home:

+- (1) Mainly sedentary: desk work, assemble small parts, and the like (sedentary) - (2) Work involving some walking but no carrying heavy items: light industrial work, non- sedentary office work, inspection, kitchen work, housework, teaching, and the like (light) - (3) Mainly walking, work involving climbing stairs, and some lifting: mail delivery, construction work, move heavy furniture, and the like (moderate, some lifting) - (4) Physically demanding work with heavy lifting: excavation work, forestry, concrete work, and the like (strenuous, heavy lifting).

-17 Assessment of covariates
+Assessment of covariates

-Register based covariates: Sex (considered both a biological and a cultural/psychosocial factor) and age at the time of the health examination was retrieved from the Central Person Registry.
-Participants were included in the study according to four specific years of birth (30, 40, 50 and 60 years old at invitation to participate) but due to two years of inclusion time, the categorical age-variable formed was: 30-32, 40-42, 50-52, 60-62.
+Register based covariates: Sex (considered both a biological and a cultural/ psychosocial factor) and age at the time of the health examination were retrieved from the Central Person Registry.
+Participants were included in the study according to four specific years of birth (30, 40, 50, and 60 years old at invitation to participate) but due to two years of inclusion time, the categorical age variable formed was: 30-32, 40-42, 50-52, and 60-62.

-Covariates assessed at baseline investigations: At a health examination clinical and biochemical data were collected, participants were interviewed, and a self-report questionnaire was filled out.
+Covariates assessed at baseline investigations: At a health examination, clinical and biochemical data were collected, participants were interviewed, and a self-report questionnaire was filled out.
 For the assessment of medication use, the participants were asked to bring their medication used currently or during the last 12 months before baseline.
-The wording of the questions, measurement methods and categorization of the covariates is found in section A in appendix.
+The wording of the questions, measurement methods, and categorization of the covariates are found in section A in appendix.

-3 Sociodemographic and socioeconomic factors (SES): cohabitation status and vocational education.
+Sociodemographic and socioeconomic factors (SES): Cohabitation status and vocational education.

-4 Additional known risk factors for IHD: LTPA, self-reported fitness, smoking, alcohol intake per week,

-5 family history of heart disease, diabetes, body mass index (BMI), blood lipids: high density lipoprotein
+Additional known risk factors for IHD: LTPA, self-reported fitness, smoking, alcohol intake per week, family history of heart disease, diabetes, body mass index (BMI), blood lipids: high density lipoprotein (HDL), serum cholesterol, and triglyceride.

-- 6 (HDL), serum cholesterol, and triglyceride. - 7 Occupational factors: work hours per week.
+Occupational factors: Work hours per week.

-8 Variables for sensitivity analyses: blood pressure, hypertension.
+Variables for sensitivity analyses: Blood pressure, hypertension.

-10 Statistical methods
+Statistical methods

-11 In a current paper on perspectives for future research in physical activity health paradox it is

-12 recommended to investigate sex-differences (22), hence it was decided a priori to do so, and to test

-13 for interaction between OPA and sex.
-This was done by inclusion of an interaction product term for
+In a current paper on perspectives for future research in the physical activity health paradox, it is recommended to investigate sex differences,22 hence it was decided a priori to do so, and to test for interaction between OPA and sex.
+This was done by inclusion of an interaction product term for OPA and sex (OPA × sex) and thereby allowing for the associations of OPA with the outcome to differ between sexes.

-14 OPA and sex (OPA\sex) and thereby allowing for the associations of OPA with the outcome to differ deviations (whenever appropriate) for the total population and for men and women and according tolevel of OPA.
+Population characteristics are presented by frequencies and percentages or mean and standard deviations (whenever appropriate) for the total population and for men and women seperately, and according to level of OPA.